 If you answered yes to these questions, we would value your participation on the Board.

 Not sure you’re ready to commit?
 You can learn more about our application process and what’s involved in serving on the Board.
-When you are ready, please fill out and apply a “Statement of Interest.”
+When you are ready, please fill out the “Statement of Interest.”

 If you need more information or have further questions, please schedule a time to talk with one of us; we’re always happy to answer your questions and share our passion for our Board participation!